bitrise-io/devcenter/_articles/en/steps-and-workflows/disable-a-step-by-condition.md

 ## Disabling a Step

-If you do not want to remove a Step from your workflow but you don't want it to run, you can disable it, using a `run_if` expression.
+If you do not want to remove a Step from your Workflow but you don't want it to run, you can disable it, using a `run_if` expression.

 1. Open your app's `bitrise.yml` file.
 2. Find the Step that you want to disable.
 3. Add `run_if: false` to it.

-**Example:**
+Example:

     - script:
         run_if: false